-We submitted an Investigational New Drug Application, or IND, in April 2019 for ATI-450, an investigational oral, novel, small molecule selective MK2 inhibitor compound, for the treatment of rheumatoid arthritis, which was allowed by the FDA in May 2019.
-MK2 is a key regulator of pro-inflammatory mediators including TNF α , IL1 β , IL6, IL8 and other essential pathogenic signals in chronic immuno-inflammatory diseases, as well as in cancer.
-As an oral drug candidate, we are developing ATI-450 as a potential alternative to injectable anti-TNF/IL1/IL6 biologics for treating certain immuno-inflammatory diseases.
-We initiated a Phase 1 single and multiple ascending dose clinical trial in 77 healthy subjects in August 2019.
-Preliminary data from this trial demonstrated that ATI-450 resulted in marked inhibition of $TNF\alpha$, $IL1\beta$, IL8 and IL6.
+We submitted an Investigational New Drug Application, or IND, in April 2019 for ATI-450, an investigational oral, novel, small molecule selective MK2 inhibitor compound, for the treatment of rheumatoid arthritis, which was allowed by the U.S. Food and Drug Administration, or FDA, in May 2019.
+MK2 is a key regulator of pro-inflammatory mediators including TNF $\alpha$ , IL1 $\beta$ , IL6, IL8 and other essential pathogenic signals in chronic immuno-inflammatory diseases, as well as in oncology.
+As an oral drug candidate, we are developing ATI-450 as a potential alternative to injectable anti-TNF/IL1/IL6 biologics and JAK inhibitors for treating certain immuno-inflammatory diseases.

+We initiated a Phase 1 single (at 10mg, 30mg, 50mg and 100mg doses) and multiple ascending (at 10mg, 30mg and 50mg doses) dose clinical trial evaluating ATI-450 in 77 healthy subjects in August 2019 (ATI-450-PKPD-101).
+Final data from this trial demonstrated that ATI-450 resulted in marked inhibition of TNF $\alpha$ , IL1 $\beta$ , IL8 and IL6.
 We also observed that ATI-450 had dose-proportional pharmacokinetics with a terminal half-life of 9-12 hours in the multiple ascending dose cohort, and had no meaningful food effect or drug-drug interaction with methotrexate.
 ATI-450 was generally well-tolerated at all doses tested in the trial.
-The most common adverse events (reported by 2 or more subjects who received ATI-450) observed during the trial were dizziness, headache, upper respiratory tract infection, constipation, abdominal pain, and nausea.
-Based on the results of the Phase 1 trial, we intend to initiate a Phase 2a clinical trial for ATI-450 in subjects with rheumatoid arthritis in the first half of 2020.
-We are also planning to initiate a Phase 2a clinical trial of ATI-450 for an additional immuno-inflammatory indication.
+The most common adverse events (reported by 2 or more subjects who received ATI-450) were dizziness, headache, upper respiratory tract infection, constipation, abdominal pain and nausea.